Open-system approach to nonequilibrium quantum thermodynamics at arbitrary coupling: Exact master equations

 Our first goal is to identify $K_S(t)$ as the operator associated to the physical effective energy of the system, and from this construct exact thermodynamic quantities.
 The problem with this ambition is that the decomposition \eqref{canonical} of the generator $\Lt_t$ of the master equation is highly non-unique.
 In fact, if one performs for each fixed time $t$ the transformation

-induced by arbitrary time dependent scalar functions $\{\alpha_k(t)\}$ and $\beta(t)$, the generator $\Lt_t$ remains invariant, while the Hamiltonian part ${\mathcal{H}}_t$, i.e. the effective Hamiltonian $K_S(t)$, and the dissipator ${\mathcal{D}}_t$ do change in general in a nontrivial way \footnote{There is an additional invariance induced by an indefinite unitary transformation of the set of Lindblad operators; since this is not particularly relevant for the topic of this Letter, we report it for completeness in Section I of the Supplemental Material.}.
+induced by arbitrary time dependent scalar functions $\{\alpha_k(t)\}$ and $\beta(t)$, the generator $\Lt_t$ remains invariant, while the Hamiltonian part ${\mathcal{H}}_t$, i.e. the effective Hamiltonian $K_S(t)$, and the dissipator ${\mathcal{D}}_t$ do change in general in a nontrivial way \footnote{There is an additional invariance induced by an indefinite unitary transformation of the set of Lindblad operators; since this is not particularly relevant for the topic of this paper, we report it for completeness in Appendix \ref{app-A}.}.
 If one is to make use of the two contributions separately, one must find a physical motivation for the particular choice of splitting used, as the derived physical quantities will have different shapes and values depending on this choice.
 In the following we review the method developed in Ref.~\cite{Hayden2021}, which leads to a unique splitting of the generator into Hamiltonian part and dissipator appropriate for our purpose.